-The objective of this project is to identify and solve the hardware design problems of the third generation environmental sensor module, also known as the Cranberry weatherbox (Figure 1-2).
+The main objective of this project was to identify and solve the hardware design problems of the original third generation environmental sensor module, also known as the Cranberry weatherbox (Figure 1-2).
 Therefore, the main deliverable of the project is to produce a working Cranberry board and an updated, detailed documentation of the current design.
-A second revision of the board layout will be created as well, implementing changes to improve the overall efficiency and functionality of the module.
-Significant problems of the current design include incomplete documentation, as well as issues with the power and sensor readings.
+A second revision of the board layout was created as well, implementing changes to improve the overall efficiency and functionality of the module.
+Significant problems of the original design included incomplete documentation, as well as issues with the power and sensor readings.
 In order to troubleshoot problems with the design, an incremental approach was utilized.
 The design is divided into four main subsystems: power, microcontroller (MCU), sensors, and communication.
 In terms of documentation, the schematic was organized and remade using a custom part library to provide proper labeling and improve user readability.
-Once operational, the modules will be deployed across the University of Hawaii at Mānoa campus and integrated into the weather sensor network.
+Once operational, the modules will be deployed across the University of Hawai'i at Mānoa campus and integrated into the weather sensor network.